PBorocz/manage/README.md

 ### v0.1.5 - 2023-07-12

-- CHANGED: For method `update_readme`, we relaxed the requirement on finding README files.
+- CHANGE: For method `update_readme`, we relaxed the requirement on finding README files.
 Specifically, by default, we search for either README.org or README.md and use the first one found.
 You can also specify a path to a README file directly with a `readme` argument to the method (ie, instead of `readme_format`).
-- CHANGED: We resolved difference between the built-in targets "show" and "print".
+- CHANGE: We resolved difference between the built-in targets "show" and "print".
 It's not "print" consistently (no more "show" option).

 ### v0.1.4 - 2023-07-10

-- ADDED: "print" as a new built-in target (essentially just validates and prints the relevant manage.yaml command file to your terminal).
+- ADD: "print" as a new built-in target (essentially just validates and prints the relevant manage.yaml command file to your terminal).
-- ADDED: A simple "`git_add`" method that simply does a `git add {pathspec}` (or 'git add .' if pathspec is not provided).
+- ADD: A simple "`git_add`" method that simply does a `git add {pathspec}` (or 'git add .' if pathspec is not provided).
-- ADDED: A "`run_command`" method to run an arbitrary local command.
+- ADD: A "`run_command`" method to run an arbitrary local command.
-- CHANGED: Missing either \[tool.poetry\].version or \[tool.poetry\].package is now allowed (for those projects that don't need formal package release/build management).
+- CHANGE: Missing either \[tool.poetry\].version or \[tool.poetry\].package is now allowed (for those projects that don't need formal package release/build management).

 ### v0.1.3 - 2023-07-09

-- ADDED: Two commands on behalf of poetry lock file management: `poetry_lock_check` and `poetry_lock_refresh` (meant to be used in that order) for good security practice.
+- ADD: Two commands on behalf of poetry lock file management: `poetry_lock_check` and `poetry_lock_refresh` (meant to be used in that order) for good security practice.

 ### v0.1.2 - 2023-02-18

-- ADDED: Command-line argument to display package' version and quit.
+- ADD: Command-line argument to display package' version and quit.

 ### v0.1.1 - 2023-02-16

 ### v0.1.0 - 2023-02-16

-- ADDED: Support for step-specific command-line overrides.
+- ADD: Support for step-specific command-line overrides.
 For example, when "bumping" the version number of a package, while the recipe's step may default to **patch**, we can now specify **minor** (or any of the Poetry version labels) on the command-line instead, e.g. `--poetry-version`.
-- ADDED: Ability to override "confirm" recipe step attribute with command-line flag: `--no-confirm` or `--confirm`.
+- ADD: Ability to override "confirm" recipe step attribute with command-line flag: `--no-confirm` or `--confirm`.

 ### v0.0.14 - 2023-02-06

-- ADDED: Ability for `update_readme` to take an argument specifying what format the project's README file is in, ie. 'md' for markdown (default) or 'org'.
+- ADD: Ability for `update_readme` to take an argument specifying what format the project's README file is in, ie. 'md' for markdown (default) or 'org'.
 Optional argument is `readme_format`.

 ### v0.0.13 - 2023-02-02

-- ADDED: Ability to pass general "arguments" into steps that might require `manage.yaml` time configuration.
+- ADD: Ability to pass general "arguments" into steps that might require `manage.yaml` time configuration.
 Example is a step to convert from org to markdown, arguments are used to pass the specific input & output paths.
-- CHANGED: Added ability for built-in "show" target to render nested recipes.
+- CHANGE: Added ability for built-in "show" target to render nested recipes.

 ### v0.0.12 - 2023-02-02

-- ADDED: A step method that uses pandoc converter, for example to go from README.org to README.md.
+- ADD: A step method that uses pandoc converter, for example to go from README.org to README.md.
-- ADDED: The first draft of a better "show" target to document the current `manage.yaml` file.
+- ADD: The first draft of a better "show" target to document the current `manage.yaml` file.
 - CHANGED Corrected data model: instead of `method` or `step` for a recipe, it's now `method` or *recipe*.
-- CHANGED: Moved back to dynamically importing available step methods from manage.steps module.
+- CHANGE: Moved back to dynamically importing available step methods from manage.steps module.

 ### v0.0.11 - 2023-01-29

-- ADDED: A 'quiet-mode' step configuration option to remove all extraneous non-failure associated terminal output.
+- ADD: A 'quiet-mode' step configuration option to remove all extraneous non-failure associated terminal output.
-- ADDED: A command-line parameter to point to a specific manage recipe file (instead of default manage.toml)
+- ADD: A command-line parameter to point to a specific manage recipe file (instead of default manage.toml)
-- CHANGED: Back to YAML instead of TOML for recipe files (TOML nice for serialisation but too verbose for our use case).
+- CHANGE: Back to YAML instead of TOML for recipe files (TOML nice for serialisation but too verbose for our use case).
-- CHANGED: Default value for 'confirm' step option to True (as most of my steps are using True).
+- CHANGE: Default value for 'confirm' step option to True (as most of my steps are using True).
-- CHANGED: To pydantic for stronger typing of Recipes and their associated steps.
+- CHANGE: To pydantic for stronger typing of Recipes and their associated steps.
-- CHANGED: Sample recipe toml files to match pydantic-based data models (in particular, recipes are a dict!).
+- CHANGE: Sample recipe toml files to match pydantic-based data models (in particular, recipes are a dict!).

 ### v0.0.10 - 2023-01-26

-- ADDED: A "check" recipe/option to simply run the setup & validation steps only.
+- ADD: A "check" recipe/option to simply run the setup & validation steps only.
-- ADDED: A validation that the version in `pyproject.toml` is consistent with the last release in the Release History of `README.org`.
+- ADD: A validation that the version in `pyproject.toml` is consistent with the last release in the Release History of `README.org`.
-- CHANGED: Terminology from `target` to `recipe` and manage.toml to consisting of *recipes*.
+- CHANGE: Terminology from `target` to `recipe` and manage.toml to consisting of *recipes*.
-- CHANGED: Steps to make them more "granular" and loaded from `steps` module.
+- CHANGE: Steps to make them more "granular" and loaded from `steps` module.
-- CHANGED: Over to TOML (tomli) instead of YAML for recipe files.
+- CHANGE: Over to TOML (tomli) instead of YAML for recipe files.

 ### v0.0.9 - 2023-01-25

-- CHANGED: To catch exception when manage.yaml can't be opened.
+- CHANGE: To catch exception when manage.yaml can't be opened.

 ### v0.0.8 - 2023-01-25

-- ADDED: Missing /bin/manage script for execution after pip/poetry install.
+- ADD: Missing /bin/manage script for execution after pip/poetry install.

 ### v0.0.7 - 2023-01-25

-- ADDED: Assumptions and example configurations to README.org.
+- ADD: Assumptions and example configurations to README.org.

 ### v0.0.2 - 2023-01-25